openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 172: ON/OFF mode

 ON/OFF mode
-This mode is necessary while connecting non-dimmable light sources.
+<p&gtThis mode is necessary while connecting non-dimmable light sources.
 Setting this parameter to 1 automatically ignores brightening/dimming time settings.
-Forced auto-calibration will set this parameter’s value to 2.
+Forced auto-calibration will set this parameter’s value to 2.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: 2</p&gt <p&gtAvailable values:</p&gt <p&gt0 – ON/OFF mode disabled (dimming is possible)</p&gt <p&gt1 – ON/OFF mode enabled (dimming is not possible)</p&gt <p&gt2 – mode selected automatically</p&gt

-Parameter size: 1B

-Default value: 2

-Available values:

-0 – ON/OFF mode disabled (dimming is possible)

-1 – ON/OFF mode enabled (dimming is not possible)

-2 – mode selected automatically
 Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```2```.